-Definition of which confirmation word to use is set on translation messages for your specific locale information.
-See Section 3.50 [trunk Scripts Bash Functions Locale], page 60, for more information about locale-specific translation messages.
+Definition of which confirmation word to use is set on translation messages for your specific locale information. - Removed(xref:trunk Scripts Bash Functions Locale) -, for more information about locale-specific translation messages.

 'AsToKnowMoreLine'

 To standardize 'to know more, run the following command:' messages.
 When the 'AsToKnowMoreLine' option is used, the MESSAGE value should be set to "\$(caller)". caller is a Bash builtin that returns the context of the current subroutine call.
 'AsToKnowMoreLine' option uses caller builtin output to build documentation entries dynamically.